brainboxdotcc/DPP/docpages/INDEX.md

 ## When compiling with voice support, i get an error: "No rule to make target 'sodium_LIBRARY_DEBUG-NOTFOUND', needed by 'libdpp.so'.
 Stop."
 The libsodium package requires pkg-config, but does not check for it when installed.
 Install it as root, e.g. `sudo apt install pkg-config`.
 Rerun cmake, and rebuild the library.

-## When using precompiled libraries in Windows, the program runs but is just a black console window and the bot doesnt come online?
+## When I try to instantiate a dpp::cluster in windows, a std::bad_alloc exception is thrown
 If this happens, ensure you are using the correct precompiled build of the library.
-Our precompiled binaries are built in two forms, release mode and debug mode for Visual Studio 2019.
-If you require a build for a newer Visual Studio version, you will have to compile it yourself from the GitHub sources.
-Please see the section about \ref buildwindows for more information on how to do this.
+Our precompiled binaries are built in two forms, **release mode** and **debug mode** for Visual Studio 2019/2022.
+These two versions of the library are not cross-compatible due to differences in the debug and release libstdc++.
+You should not need to build your own copy, but please see the section about \ref buildwindows for more information on how to build your own copy, if needed.

 ## Does this library build/run on Raspberry Pi?
 Yes!
 This project will build and run on Raspberry Pi and is very much suited to this kind of system.
 It may take some time (read: hours) to compile the project on your Raspberry Pi unless you build it using a cross compiler.
 We offer pre-built `.deb` files for arm6, arm7 and arm64, you should use these where possible to avoid having to compile it by hand, or you can use a cross-compiler to build it on your PC then transfer the compiled binaries across.